torvalds/linux/Documentation/media/uapi/mediactl/media-types.rst

     *  -  ``MEDIA_ENT_F_UNKNOWN`` and
 	  ``MEDIA_ENT_F_V4L2_SUBDEV_UNKNOWN``
-       -  Unknown entity.
+       -  Unkyeswn entity.
 That generally indicates that a driver didn't initialize properly the entity, which is a Kernel bug

     *  -  ``MEDIA_ENT_F_IO_V4L``